• Art Magazine

 The central areas of a film studio

-Many people only work towards the result without enjoying their work and their lives.”
+Many people work only towards the result without enjoying their work and their lives.”

-once declared award-winning filmmaker David Lynch , known for 'Twin Peaks' and 'Mulholland Drive' .
+The award-winning filmmaker David Lynch , known for 'Twin Peaks' and 'Mulholland Drive' .

-Green screen and coves
+Greenscreen and coves

-Action scene with green screen
+Action scene with greenscreen

-Action scene with green screen
+Action scene with greenscreen

 photo by Mohamed Nohassi @coopery, via Unsplash

-Studio set with green screen and cove
+Studio set with greenscreen and cyclorama

-Studio set with green screen and cove
+Studio set with greenscreen and cyclorama.

 Photo by Mohamed Nohassi @coopery, via Unsplash

-Make-up, lounges and gallery
+Make-up area, lounges and gallery

 Recording studio and workshop in film studios

-Film mixing with Dolby Atmos , dedicated recording rooms with variable acoustics, and professional dubbing systems are standard features in modern post-production facilities.
+Film mixing with Dolby Atmos , dedicated recording rooms with variable acoustics, and professional dubbing equipment are standard features in modern post-production facilities.
 Some studios even have 3D audio labs for groundbreaking sound design projects.

 Photo by Frederick Shaw @dropfastcollective, via Unsplash